95 SEO Statistics From This Year That’ll Transform Your Strategy

 While some search trends may seem like a fad, local search is here to stay.
 According to Google, searches with the phrase, “near me,” have increased by more than 500 percent in the past few years.
 People want to find businesses near them and are transitioning away from specifying their specific area.

-That’s why it’s imperative for businesses to create a Google My Business profile.
-With a Google My Business profile, your company provides all the information users want.
-Via Google My Business, users can see your company’s address, hours, services, contact information, and more.
+That’s why it’s imperative for businesses to create a Google Business Profile listing.
+With a Google Business Profile, your company provides all the information users want.
+Via GBP, users can see your company’s address, hours, services, contact information, and more.

-Even better, Google can quickly serve your Google My Business profile in search results.
+Even better, Google can quickly serve your Google Business Profile in search results.

 4. What percentage of searches have a local intent?